 Output:

-ID PROVIDER VERSION UI VM HOST john/my-extension John latest 1 tab(My-Extension) Running(1) -
+john/my-extension John latest 1 tab(My-Extension) Running(1) -

-Make a Change in the Extension Code
+Make a change in the extension code

-make build-extension docker extension update john/my-extension
+docker extension update john/my-extension

 The extension is reinstalled in Docker Desktop with your code changes and you can test it again.

-cd ui npm start docker extension dev ui-source john/my-extension http://localhost:3000
+docker extension dev ui-source john/my-extension http://localhost:3000

 Close and reopen the Docker Desktop dashboard and go to your extension, all the changes to the frontend code are immediately visible after saving any code changes.